hyper-prog/glowdash/userstuff/README.md

-This filder contains user images
+This folder contains user images which useable in config files.
+The docker compose mount this folder as volume.